 And if the same thing is happening in your office, don’t fret.
-The good news is that you can do something to improve your staff productivity.
+The good news is that you can do something to increase your employee productivity.

 The question is HOW?

-How to Increase Employee Productivity at the Workplace
+How to Increase Employee Productivity in the Workplace

-Here are some effective strategies that can help to increase productivity at the workplace.
+Here are some effective strategies that can help to improve the productivity of employees.

 It is not surprising that job stress is a major source of stress for American workers.
 Long hours of work, deadlines, and lack of motivation are just among the many reasons why.